 The catch?
 The driver for the Intel ipw2100 wireless chipset (which, by the way, is available at ATrpms) and its video counterpart wouldn't work properly: I couldn't get Wi-Fi connections to work with WEP, and no chance of a dual-head display when I'm in the office.
 That and the fact that I couldn't grok the ACPI settings under five minutes were enough for me to pick up the Toshiba restore CDs at the end of the day and persuade them to restore into my custom partition setup (leaving more than enough room for setting up Windows 2000 and other stuff I need for testing, as soon as I can find the custom bootloader I used to use).

-There are a to add, sure, as well as my custom setup, the Cisco VPN client and the low-level drivers I need to talk to a couple of phones.
+There are a couple of things to add, sure, as well as my custom coLinux setup, the Cisco VPN client and the low-level USB drivers I need to talk to a couple of phones.

-All in all, , sure, but is rather less than what I need right now.
+All in all, less is more, sure, but Fedora is rather less than what I need right now.
 The only thing I regret having on the laptop so far is the brain-damaged Toshiba Bluetooth utility.

 Laser Tag